 Generally, damage due to flooding is not covered under your base insurance policy.
-So damage from a heavy rain or a big melt that cause a nearby stream or river to flood would not be covered under homeowners, landlord or even a renters insurance policy.
+For example, damage from heavy rain or a big melt that causes a nearby stream or river to flood would not be covered under homeowners, landlords or even a renters insurance policy.

-To protect your property against groundwater flood risk, you need to purchase separate flood coverage.
 Flooding is one of several natural hazards excluded from most policies, and for which you would need to buy separate coverage.
-Others include earthquakes, sinkholes and mudslides (catastrophic ground movement), hurricanes and even sewer backup.
+Others include earthquakes, sinkholes, mudslides (catastrophic ground movement), hurricanes and even sewer backup.

 Some policies exclude hail and wind damage if the damage is cosmetic.
-However, your insurance carrier should cover the damage if the functionality of the roof or other damaged structure component has been affected by the hail.
+However, your insurance carrier should cover the damage if the roof's functionality or other structural components have been affected by the hail.

 Insurers will not cover damages that arise because of owner negligence, either.
-This is a major factor for absentee homeowners, such as snowbirds who take off for Florida every winter and leave their homes unattended.
-If damage can be attributable to negligence because you were absent or otherwise failed to exercise reasonable care, your carrier may deny the claim.
+Negligence includes cases of absentee homeowners, such as snowbirds who spend every winter in another location and leave their homes unattended.
+If the damage can be attributable to negligence because you were absent or otherwise failed to exercise reasonable care, your carrier may deny your claim.

-If you must be absent for any reason, take steps to ensure someone is keeping an eye on your property and has the skills and initiative to prevent winter damage.
+If you must be absent for any reason, take steps to ensure someone keeps an eye on your property and has the skills and initiative to prevent winter damage.

-When water inside pipes freezes, your plumbing may burst – releasing water into the property, and damaging carpets, floorboards, drywall, appliances and other belongings.
+When the water inside pipes freezes, your plumbing may burst, releasing water into the property and damaging carpets, floorboards, drywall, appliances and other belongings.
 Be especially vigilant once the outdoor temperature dips below 20 degrees Fahrenheit, as burst pipe incidents begin to spike below this temperature.

 According to the Insurance Information Institute, freezing pipes account for almost 20% of all home water damage claims.

 State Farm alone paid out more than $270 million in frozen-pipe-related claims nationwide in 2018.
-Illinois incurred the most total insured damage from leaked pipes last year, with insurance companies paying out more than $18 million.
+Illinois incurred the most insured damage from leaking pipes last year, with insurance companies paying out more than $18 million.
 The average claim was $18,000.
 Tennessee had $15 million in frozen-pipe-related claims, with an average claim per incident of $19,000.
-That’s almost four times the average claim for all other water-damage-related claims, according to III.
+According to the Insurance Information Insitute, that’s almost four times the average claim for all other water-damage-related claims.

 If your property has an interior sprinkler system, you may have additional risk exposure as well.